Overview

 Advance your knowledge of Spanish language and culture through a special program designed for students at the intermediate level--all courses in Spanish.

-Important: In the event that a student does not place into this program, he/she may study intensive language for the duration of the semester.
+Important: In the event that a student does not place into this program, they may study intensive language for the duration of the semester.
 Students may not take CLCE classes taught in English.

 What is unique about Granada?